Gunfire Booms In Haiti As Politicians Seek To Form Interim Govt - UrduPoint

 Gunfire Booms In Haiti As Politicians Seek To Form Interim Gov't

-PortauPrince, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) Gunfire rang out Thursday in Haiti's capital, ending three days of relative calm as politicians pressed on with talks aimed at forming an interim governing body after a gang uprising convulsed the country.
+PortauPrince, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2024) Gunfire rang out Thursday in Haiti's capital and "bandits" set a police official's house ablaze, ending three days of relative calm as politicians pressed on with talks to form an interim governing body.

-These well-armed gangs launched a rebellion two weeks ago saying they wanted to topple Prime Minister Ariel Henry -- an unpopular and unelected leader -- sending destitute Haiti into violent conflict with warnings of famine and civil war.
+The country has been convulsed for two weeks by a gang uprising, with the well-armed groups saying they wanted to topple Prime Minister Ariel Henry, an unpopular and unelected leader.

-Bodies have littered the streets in recent days as normal social order melted away, although the last three days were a bit calmer.
+Amid the conflict, which has come with warnings of famine and civil war, bodies have littered the streets in recent days as social order melted away.

-However, overnight Wednesday into Thursday and during the morning hours, automatic weapons fire boomed in Port-au-Prince, which is 80 percent controlled by gangs.
+Overnight Wednesday into Thursday and during the morning hours, a lull in fighting was broken as automatic weapons fire boomed in Port-au-Prince, which is 80 percent controlled by gangs.

 "I heard shots all night.
-I did not sleep a wink.
-The gunfire sounded like it was coming from very close," said a resident of Vivy Mitchell, on the outskirts of the capital, who declined to give her name out of fear of reprisal.
+I did not sleep a wink," said a resident of Vivy Mitchell on the outskirts of the capital, who declined to give her name out of fear of reprisal.

-It was not immediately clear who was shooting at whom or what.
+Just outside Port-au-Prince, "bandits looted and then set fire to the residence of the director general of police" in Santo, the national police union said, adding that an officer was shot and wounded in the courtyard of police headquarters near the airport.

+Overwhelmed by the violence, Haitian authorities extended a nighttime curfew until Sunday.

-Shots also broke out Thursday near the shut-down Toussaint Louverture Airport, where work was underway to repair walls that were damaged when gangs attacked it and other key infrastructure earlier this month.
+Shots also broke out Thursday near the shuttered Toussaint Louverture Airport, where repairs were underway after gangs attacked it and other key infrastructure earlier this month.

-An officer was shot and wounded in the courtyard of the police headquarters near the airport, the police union said.
+US cruise operator Royal Caribbean said it was pausing stops in Labadee, on Haiti's northern coast and far from Port-au-Prince, "out of an abundance of caution."

-Embattled Prime Minister Henry agreed to step aside after an emergency meeting Monday that brought together US, UN and Caribbean representatives, among others, and yielded a blueprint for Haitians to form a governing Transitional Presidential Council until elections can be held.
+Embattled Prime Minister Henry had agreed to step aside after an emergency meeting Monday that brought together parties including the US, UN and Caribbean representatives, yielding a blueprint for Haitians to form a governing Transitional Presidential Council until elections can be held.

 The transitional body is to have seven voting members drawn from political parties and the private sector, and is supposed to quickly name an interim prime minister.

-But Haiti received more bad news Wednesday when a powerful gang leader, Jimmy Cherizier, who goes by the nickname Barbecue, vowed to keep fighting even though Henry agreed to step down as the armed groups had demanded.
+But on Wednesday, powerful gang leader Jimmy "Barbecue" Cherizier vowed to keep fighting even though Henry agreed to step down as the armed groups had demanded.

 Six of the organizations tapped to make up the interim governing body have picked their representative and notified CARICOM, the regional Caribbean body that took part in the crisis meeting, several sources told AFP.